 - Ven.
 Dattajeevo Bhikkhu, vice abbot (Thai; age 50)

 The vice abbot speaks some English.
 Some teaching monks speak good English and one speaks Mandarin Chinese.

 The central area has beautifully landscaped parklands of lakes, trees, and grass; the bot, Information Center, and monks’ residences are here.
 Group meetings take place in large pavilions or in the open air.
 Vast areas to the west host major gatherings.
-Total area is 2,500 rai (1,000 acres).
+The total area is 2,500 rai (1,000 acres).

 - monks: 130-200

 - resident laymen: about 90 resident nuns and laywomen: about 160